natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

 * is used to search for all disjoint matches in template
 * returns:

-  * list of strings that are described by the regular expression if there are no groups in regular expression
+  * list of strings that are described by regular expression if there are no groups in regular expression
-  * list of strings that match with the regular expression in the group if there is only one group in regular expression
+  * list of strings that match with regular expression in the group if there is only one group in regular expression
-  * list of tuples containing strings that matches with the expression in the group if there are more than one group
+  * list of tuples containing strings that matches with expression in the group if there are more than one group

 Consider the work of findall() with an example of ‘sh mac address-table output’: